Archives: October 2018

 I decided to raid my fabric stash and see what would go with the faux leather.
 I found some left over fabric that has the most gorgeous vibrant parrots on which I had previously used to make the Tilly and the buttons Cleo dungaree dress.

-The tropical bird Canvas Fabric is also available on Minerva Crafts.
+The tropical bird Canvas Fabric is also available on Minerva.

 This fabric seemed to go lush with the faux leather as the bright colours worked well with the baby blue.

 This pattern was fairly easy to follow and I found using a walking foot on the faux leather was best as this did tend to want to stretch a bit all over the place!

 My advice is definitely do not use pins on it as you will see the holes on the faux leather - and try not to unpick and re stitch as this will also show the stitch marks in the faux leather!